-Serial boxplots demonstrating the median creatinine levels for n=151 patients taken at each of the 5 time study points detailed in the Methods (note n= for Last normal group).
+Serial boxplots demonstrating the median creatinine levels for n=151 patients taken at each of the 5 time study points detailed in the Methods (note n=92 for Last normal group).
 The position of the boxplot on the x-axis corresponds to the median time point from starting 5-ASA at which these creatinine values were obtained (the width of the boxplot is the 95% confidence interval of this value).
 The drug was started at Time point 0 for all patients.
-The arrow labelled top illustrates the median time at which the agent was stopped after commencement (with the 95% CI of this value illustrated with the grey box).
+The arrow labelled “Stop” illustrates the median time at which the agent was stopped after commencement (with the 95% CI of this value illustrated with the grey box).
 Outlier values have not been visualised.
 Patients who underwent renal replacement therapy were excluded from the “Best Recovered” group.

 Figure 2